baduc1602/Battle-Ship/README.md

-# Hello-World
+# Battleship - Project of edX Course
-This is the first repository
+This is the project i have done when i learn an online course of edX about Java.